 We were torn between recommending the CBK-100 or the CBK-200.
-Ultimately we sided with the cheaper model that offers the majority of the same features at a much lower price.
+Ultimately we sided with the cheaper model that offers most of the same features at a much lower price.

-If you are interested in the best that Cuisinart has to offer with additional settings for low carb and artisan dough, the CBK-200 is definitely worth a shot.
+If you are interested in the best that Cuisinart has to offer with additional settings for low-carb and artisan dough, the CBK-200 is definitely worth a shot.
 All things considered, it produces a more evenly baked final loaf.

 For everybody else, the CBK-100 offers one of the best entry-level bread makers on the market.
 But, take note: this is a big machine.

 We’d have to recommend the similar but much smaller Oster Expressbake if kitchen space is an issue.
 However, those users specifically looking for a gluten free bread maker may prefer the CBK-100, which has a solid reputation for its gluten free cycle.

-Zojirushi BB-PAC20 Home Bakery Virtuoso Breadmaker
+Zojirushi BB-PAC20 Home Bakery Virtuoso Bread Maker

 Zojirushi bread makers are known for their high-quality, high-performance, long-lasting shelf life.

-The Japanese manufacturer has carved a reputation for excellence over the course of 100 years.
+The Japanese manufacturer has carved out a reputation for excellence over the course of 100 years.
 These products are not the cheapest.
 Indeed, the BB-PAC20 is one of the most expensive bread makers on the market.
 That is because it’s about as good as it gets for a home breadmaking machine.

-Baking traditional loaves up to 2 lbs in size, the Zojirushi BB-PAC20 is packed with all the essential options you will need – including organic and gluten-free settings – but it’s the quality of each loaf that will impress you most.
+Baking traditional loaves up to 2 lbs in size, the Zojirushi BB-PAC20 is packed with all the essential options you will need – including organic and gluten free settings – but it’s the quality of each loaf that will impress you most.